PhatLe15/Anti-car-Theft-Camera-System/README.md

 * [x] Control servo motors to the desinated position
 * [x] Record video and save to local folder with Date naming
 * [x] Sampling analog signal from sound sensor
+* [x] Sampling from three separate microphone in parallel

 The following **future improvement** features are implemented:

-* [ ] Sampling from three separate microphone in parallel
+* [ ] Use mutex or semaphore to manage the system
 * [ ] Detect glass-breaking sound
 * [ ] Move camera to the position where the glass-breaking event occurs and record a video from it
 * [ ] Send alert through SMS